sunvisor/super-leopard/README.md

 - packages/component: Super Leopard GUI library
 - packages/pdf: PDF output library

+### core library

+This provides a model that defines each element of a report template (called a Report).
+Reports can be defined in JSON.
+The syntax is described in the [core documentation](packages/core/README.md).
+However, there is no need to memorize the syntax.
+The reports can be generated using the GUI defined in the component library.

+This library basically prints reports (templates) defined in JSON by providing data.
+The core library defines the format and basic behavior of the underlying reports.
+If you need a report that outputs something other than web or PDF, you can create it using the core library.

+### pdf library

+This provides a library for outputting PDF.
+You can output PDFs using HTTP servers such as Express or Fastify, or desktop apps such as Electron.
+This library uses PDFKit for creating PDF.

 ### component library

 This provides a function to display forms on a web screen and a GUI for editing form templates.
 You can edit templates on a web screen.
 The component is implemented using React and MUI.
+We also use jotai for state management.

 ![report editor](docs/en/images/report_editor.png)

-### pdf library

-This provides a library for outputting PDF.
-You can output PDF using HTTP servers such as Express or Fastify.
-This library uses PDFKit for creating PDF.

-### core library

-This provides a model for defining each element of the report template.
-The processing common to the component library and pdf library is mainly placed here.
-If you need a report that outputs something other than web or PDF, you can create it using the core library.

 License
 -------